Portrane: Music

 Members of the band U2 owned a caravan in a field in Portrane where they composed some of the music and lyrics for their 1981 album, October.
 Lead singer Bono was baptized at Portrane beach by the Shalom religious group which all but Adam Clayton were a member of.
 Rock band the Delorentos are Portrane natives.

 Television

 Portrane has been used as a location for a number of film and television shoots.
 Parts of the Channel 4 television series Father Ted were filmed in Portrane, most notably Funland in the first episode "Good Luck, Father Ted" was filmed in Tower Bay.
-It also featured in the BBC series "Murphy's Law" starring James Nesbitt.
+It was also featured in the BBC series "Murphy's Law" starring James Nesbitt.